Sex Pistols: Reunions

 The original band members reunited in 1996 for the six-month Filthy Lucre tour, which included dates in Europe, North and South America, Australia and Japan.
 Their access to the archives associated with The Great Rock 'n' Roll Swindle facilitated the production of the 2000 documentary The Filth and the Fury.
 The film was also directed by Temple and formulated as an attempt to tell the story from the band's point of view, in contrast to Swindles focus on McLaren and the media.
 In 2002 the band reunited to play the Crystal Palace National Sports Centre in London.
 They undertook a short tour of North America in 2003.

 In March 2006, the band sold the rights to their back catalogue to Universal Music Group.
 In November 2006, the Sex Pistols were inducted to the Rock and Roll Hall of Fame, but the band rejected the honour.
 According to Jones, "once you want to be put into a museum, Rock & Roll's over; it's not voted by fans, it's voted by people who induct you ... people who are already in it."

-The Pistols reunited for seven performances in the UK in November 2007.
+The Sex Pistols reunited for seven performances in the UK in November 2007.
 In 2008, they undertook a series of European festival appearances, titled the Combine Harvester Tour.
 That same year, they released the DVD There'll Always Be An England, recorded at their Brixton Academy appearance on 10 November 2007.
 The band signed with Universal in 2012 to re-release Never Mind the Bollocks, Here's the Sex Pistols.